mihhdu/Enhanced-REFramework/README.md

 Details:

-* composed of configurable functional components called Workblocks.
+* composed of workflows that record hierarchical and execution data in a consistent way, termed Workblocks.
-* using *State Machine* layout with Workblocks in each state.
+* using *State Machine* layout.
 * offering high level exception handling and application recovery.
 * offer a mechanism to abort process execution in certain cases where continuing is distructive
 * keeps external settings in *Data\Config.xlsx* file and Orchestrator assets.